cantorandball/participle-infrastructure/README.md

     $ fab <name> deploy

-You should then be able to view the updated website at its host addresss.
+You should then be able to view the updated website at its host address.

 If the manifest changes you can update this by running: